solvibjoss/solvibjoss.github.io/Final Project.md

   Your browser does not support the video tag.
 </video>

-What catches the eye is that Ukraine is the third most migrated country from.
-It of course has a logical explaination that we are all aware of but it is interesting how drastically the migration has changed in last five years.
-Below we can see a normalized of how much the residents from these countries have grown in last five years.
-As suspected Ukraine tops the list by almost quadrupling in size since 2019.
+What catches the eye is that Ukraine is the third most common country of origin for migrants, which has a logical explanation we are all aware of.
+However, it is particularly interesting to see how drastically migration has increased over the last five years.
+Below, we can see a normalized view of how much the number of residents from these countries has grown from 2019, these where the most grown migration countries from 2019.

 ![norms_def][defa]

+As suspected, Ukraine tops the list, with the number of migrants almost quadrupling since 2019.In stark contrast, the figures for Danes are at the bottom of the list and have barely changed, reflecting a notably stable migration trend.

 Now back to the crime data.
 We would like to take a look at the ratio between crimes and residents by country.
 ![crime][def]

 This tells us that people from Lebanon and Kuwait have the most trouble with the law, with their crime-resident ratios higher than 20%.
 The situation of residents in Lebanon is complicated, as it is believed that 2/3 of the immigrants are stateless [Palestinians](https://vb.is/skodun/kostnadur-vegna-innflytjenda-danmork-og-sosialistar/), which may contribute to the complex socio-economic challenges and higher crime rates among this demographic